-In order for climate finance to be as effective and efficient as possible, cooperation between private, public and third sectors (e.g., NGOs, cooperatives, community groups) is more likely to create an enabling environment for innovation (Owen et al. 2018).
-While innovative private sector approaches are making significant progress, the existence of a stable policy environment that provides certainty and incentives for long term private investment is critical.
+In order for climate finance to be as effective and efficient as possible, cooperation between private, public and third sectors (e.g., non-governmental organisations (NGOs), cooperatives, and community groups) is more likely to create an enabling environment for innovation (Owen et al. 2018).
+While innovative private sector approaches are making significant progress, the existence of a stable policy environment that provides certainty and incentives for long-term private investment is critical.

-7.5.8.
-Enabling effective policy instruments - Policy Portfolio Coherence
+7.4.8 Enabling effective policy instruments - policy portfolio coherence

-An enabling environment for policy effectiveness includes: 1) the development of comprehensive policies, strategies and programs (section 7.5); 2) human and financial resources that ensure policies, programs and legislation are translated into action; 3) decision making that draws on evidence generated from functional information systems that make it possible to monitor trends; track and map actions; and assess impact in a manner that is timely and comprehensive (see 7.6); 4) governance coordination mechanisms and partnerships; and 5) a long term perspective in terms of response options, monitoring, and maintenance (see 7.7) (FAO 2017a).
+An enabling environment for policy effectiveness includes: (i) the development of comprehensive policies, strategies and programmes (Section 7.4); (ii) human and financial resources to ensure that policies, programmes and legislation are translated into action; (iii) decision-making that draws on evidence generated from functional information systems that make it possible to monitor trends, track and map actions, and assess impact in a manner that is timely and comprehensive (Section 7.5); (iv) governance coordination mechanisms and partnerships; and (v) a long-term perspective in terms of response options, monitoring, and maintenance (FAO 2017a) (Section 7.6).